 In addition, the Gambling Law allows for the establishment of land-based gambling premises only in special gambling zones, which are located in different regions of the Russian Federation.
 Right now, there are five gambling zones.

-The only recent or forthcoming changes in the land-based gambling sector are:
+There are no recent or forthcoming changes in the land-based gambling sector, aside from:

 Please see 2.1 Online.

 Russian legislation does not provide for any B2B licences.

 The Gambling Law does not provide for any explicit regulation of the use of affiliates.